sagyvolkov/sherlock/README.md

 5. Move to Python or at least have a version in python.
 6. Maybe operatorize the scripts :)
 7. Add the ability to use "-j run" without waiting for the jobs to finish and without collecting the logs.
+8. Run create_database without wait and in parallel.

 \*(sherlock aschii image courtesy of hjm)